 Description And Comments

 A fast paced roller-coaster ride through and around Disney's 3rd "mountain," following Matterhorn Bobsleds and Space Mountain.
 Set in the boom of the gold rush, you board a run-away mine train based on the design created by Arrow Development in the mid 60's.
-Along with the usual thrills of a roller-coaster ride (about a five on a "scary scale" of ten), the ride showcases some first-rate examples of Disney creativity: lifelike scenes depicting a mining town, falling rocks, and an earthquake, all humorously animated.
+Along with the usual thrills of a roller-coaster ride (about a five on a "scary scale" of ten), the ride showcases some first-rate examples of Disney creativity: lifelike scenes depicting a mining town, colorful caverns, and a dynamite-chewing goat, all humorously animated.

 - This attraction offers FASTPASS.